-- Encourage the preservation and development of a diverse range of quality housing that is affordable across all income levels and in all neighborhoods. - Provide rental assistance to residents negatively impacted by the COVID-19 pandemic to prevent evictions in the City. - Manage implementation of the housing recommendations in the Housing and Economic Development Strategic Plan. - Facilitate public and private investment in the development of neighborhoods. - Support the development of housing that appeals to a broader demographic including young adults, first-time homeowners, families with children, seniors seeking to age in the community, and individuals with disabilities. - Facilitate positive relations between tenants and landlords as well as enforce city housing laws.
+- Encourage the preservation and development of a diverse range of quality housing that is affordable across all income levels and in all neighborhoods. - Assist residents who face housing issues to prevent evictions and foreclosures and ensure all residents have safe, high quality housing. - Manage implementation of the housing recommendations in the Housing and Economic Development Strategic Plan. - Facilitate public and private investment in the development of neighborhoods.